T4rk1n/precept/README.md

 class MyCli(Precept):
     """
-    The name of the command will be the name of the class.
+    The name of the application will be the spinal-case version of the name of the class.

     Class docstring is added as cli description.
     """
     @Command(Argument('argument', type=str))